thsmit/thijssmit.com/content/authors/admin/_index.md

 Hi, I am Thijs.
 I'm a PhD student in Biomechanics, born and raised in Rotterdam, living in Switzerland.
 In my PhD, I am developing computational design and optimization tools for orthopedic implants, which you can check out at on my Github page: [<em class="fab fa-github fa-fw"> </em>](https://github.com/thsmit).

 My free time I spend on the bicycle in the Alps and I am a value investing enthusiast.
+Inspired by [Derek Sivers](https://sive.rs/nowff), I created my very own [/now](https://www.thijssmit.com/now/) page :-)